stefan-hoeck/idris2-ref1/README.md

 ```

 The actual `wordCount` function has to setup all mutable variables,
-traverse the sequence of characters, read the final values from
+traverse the sequence of characters, and read the final values from
-the mutable refs, and cleanup everything at the end.
+the mutable refs.

 ```idris
 record WordCount where